edamame-course/FastQC/2016-06-22_FastQC_tutorial.md

 cd ../EDAMAME_16S/results/fastqc
 ls
 ```
 Here you will see that for each original fastq file, there are two new files with the extensions `.fastqc.zip` and `fastqc.html`.
 Our shell script included a step to unzip all of the .zip files, which is why we also have a new directory with the same name as each fastq file.
 These directories contain the output of the quality checking, including a full report (fastqc_data.txt) and a shorter summary (summary.txt).
-Since our shell script also included a step to combine each individual summary into one big summary file, we can view a summary of the results for each sequencing file that way.
+Since our shell script also included a step to combine each individual summary into one big summary file, we can view a combined summary of the results that way.

 ```
 cd ~/EDAMAME_16S/results
 more fastqc_summaries.txt